franckvalot/opencell-website-test/content/platform/technology.md

   introduction:
     content: >-
-      Opencell is an open source platform that allows you to take advantage of open standards and ensures no vendor lock-in.
+      Opencell is an open source platform that allows you to take advantage of open standards without the cost and inconvenience of vendor lock-in.
     title: Open source and open standards
   technologies:
     - alt: Java